Maximal Correlation Secrecy: Introduction

 is a natural measure of secrecy for ciphers with short keys.
 We say that a cipher achieves \emph{$\rho$-maximal correlation secrecy} if $\rho_{\mathrm{m}}(M;\, C)\le\rho$ when $M$ is uniformly distributed.

 Ciphers achieving maximal correlation secrecy can guarantee a small advantage.
 If $M$ is uniformly distributed and $f$ is a one-bit function, e.g., one of the bits of the message, then the relationship between maximal correlation and the advantage follows readily by the work of Witsenhausen~\cite{Witsenhausen1975}.
 Applying the result by Calmon \textit{et al.}~\cite{Calmon2013inference}, the advantage for uniformly distributed $M$ and general $f$ is upper-bounded by $\rho$.
+A contribution of this paper is to extend this result on the relationship between maximal correlation and the advantage to scenarios in which the distribution of $M$ is not fixed and Eve has access to some side information about the message.

+Maximal correlation has numerous applications in information theory and statistics; see~\cite{Anantharam2013maxcor} for an overview.
+The work of Zhao and Chia~\cite{zhao2011} relates maximal correlation and secret key generation.
+The role of maximal correlation and principal inertia components in security and privacy was investigated by Calmon \textit{et al.}~\cite{Calmon2013inference,Calmon2014inertia,calmon2015fundamental}.